hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/lectures_and_discourses/812_buddhas_message.md

 preacher of equality.
 Every man and woman has the same right to attain spirituality — that was his teaching.
 The difference between the priests and the other castes he abolished.
-Even the lowest were entitled to the highest attainments; he opened the door of Nirvâna to one and all.
+Even the lowest were entitled to the highest attainments; he opened the door of Nirvāna to one and all.
 His teaching was bold even for India.
 No amount of preaching can ever shock the Indian soul, but it was hard for India to swallow Buddha's doctrine.
 How much harder it must be for you!